Thalassery Chicken Biryani ( with Marinated Chicken )

 3. Also, add 3 large spoonfuls of the oil used for frying the onions to the chicken.

-4. Next, add yogurt, mint, coriander, tomato, turmeric powder, coriander powder, whole spices ( mace, star anise, cloves, and bruised cardamom ).
+4. Next, add yogurt, mint, coriander, tomato, turmeric powder, coriander powder, and whole spices ( mace, star anise, cloves, and bruised cardamom ).

-6. Now, using your hands, massage the ingredients into chicken once again thoroughly.
+6. Now, using your hands, massage the ingredients into the chicken once again thoroughly.
 Really get the juices and aromas flowing by squeezing them as you massage the chicken.
 It helps to penetrate the chicken with all these delicious fresh ingredients and spices.

 For the RICE:

 1. Before you start cooking the chicken masala: Rinse the Biryani Rice: Scrub the grains gently but thoroughly.
-Rinse again thoroughly 3-5 times till the water runs absolutely clear.
+Rinse again thoroughly 3-5 times till the water runs clear.
 Soak this rice for 10 minutes NO MORE.

 2. Keep drained for a while to make sure the water is thoroughly removed.